 Signs of innovation are everywhere: UOIT’s campus reflects the university’s technology emphasis, with more than 70 specialized research laboratories and facilities, including the Automotive Centre of Excellence, which features one of the world’s largest and most sophisticated climatic wind tunnels.
 The campus offers one of the most wired learning environments in the country.
-Students learn using the latest technology and software within their field of study.
+Students learn using the latest technology and software in their field of study.
 The government act that created the university in 2002 required the school to be responsive to the needs of students and to the market-driven needs of employers.
-“Today’s employers seek graduates who can demonstrate a passion for inquiry and immediately apply their skills to their careers,” says president Tim McTiernan.
-“Our motto is ‘Challenge, innovate, connect,’ and that makes for a superior educational experience.”
-Oshawa is less than an hour GO train ride from Toronto.
-The university is close to great pubs, restaurants, and sport and concert venues in a rapidly growing community.
+“Employers want career-ready graduates with a passion for and an understanding of technology,” says president Steven Murphy.
+“Our students and graduates are go-getters: 85 per cent of them have benefited from an experiential learning opportunity when they graduate.
+We also provide the personal support, specialized programs and modern research infrastructure that smart, young, focused students need for success.”
+Oshawa is less than an hour’s GO train ride from Toronto.
+The university is close to great pubs, restaurants and sport and concert venues in a rapidly growing community.